rtr-nettest/open-rmbt-desktop/README.md

 This code is in early development and is not intended for production use.

+## Limitations

+The client can produce incorrect results on connections faster than 10Gbps for download, 5Gbps for upload.

 ## Requirements

 The project requires Node.js v18 or later.